bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ## <a id="releases"></a>Releases

-* MASTER - in progress, this README refers to what is in the master tag.
-Switch to relevant RELEASE tag above to see that versions README
+* MASTER - in progress, this README refers to what is in the master tag. **Switch to relevant RELEASE tag above to see that version's README**

 * [1.0-RC4](https://github.com/bitsofinfo/hazelcast-docker-swarm-discovery-spi/releases/tag/1.0-RC4): **For Hazelcast 3.9+ only**.
 Changed gradle dependencies for HZ `3.9.+` & spotify docker-client for `8.+`.
 Implemented new `MemberAddressProvider` SPI (removing `SwarmAddressPicker`)